cherkavi/cheat-sheet/android-cheat-sheet.md

 > creates a connection (bridge) between the device and computer.
 **should be activated:**
 1. developer mode
-   Settings -> About phone -> 5 times type on it
+   Settings -> About phone -> build number -> type 5 times on it
 2. USB debug
    Settings -> find word "develop" -> activate "USB debugging"
 #### [download from google](https://dl.google.com/android/repository/platform-tools-latest-linux.zip)